MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/secure-data-playground.md

 | Azure Storage Account | Storage File Data Privileged Contributor | Developer's Microsoft Entra ID | Needed to Access File Share in Storage for Promptflow data. |
 | The resource group or Azure subscription where the developer need to deploy the web app to | Contributor | Developer's Microsoft Entra ID | Deploy web app to the developer's Azure subscription. |

-## Use your data in AI Foundry portal
+## Use your data in Azure AI Foundry portal

-Now, the data you add to AI Foundry is secured to the isolated network provided by your Azure AI Foundry hub and project.
+Now, the data you add to Azure AI Foundry is secured to the isolated network provided by your Azure AI Foundry hub and project.
 For an example of using data, visit the [build a question and answer copilot](../tutorials/deploy-copilot-ai-studio.md) tutorial.

 ## Deploy web apps